turbot/steampipe-plugin-aws/docs/tables/aws_redshift_snapshot.md

 ```

-### List accounts that are authorized to restore the snapshots
+### List accounts that are authorized to restore each snapshot

 ```sql
 select